devsecopsbiz/cookbook/README.md

         <img src="img/AzureDevOpsLab-Builds-02.png" width="800">

-    2. Drag and drop the `SmartHotel_Petchecker-Web.json` file, or Browse for the same file.
+    2. Drag and drop the `SmartHotel_Petchecker-Web.json` file, located on the Lab repository under *~/files/SmartHotel/*, or Browse for the same file.
 Then, press *Import* to start the import process:

         <img src="img/AzureDevOpsLab-Builds-03.png" width="400">